Skip to main content

 5. If response.totalResultSize is equal to the number of items in response.data:

-1. For each ID in profilesToFetch:
+1. For each ID in profilesToFetch, do the following:

 1. Fetch the profile using the List customer profiles matching the given attributes endpoint.